-Options for instanciate the chosen storage.
-It must be in format "key1=foo, key2=bar" and will be convert into a dict.
+Options for instantiating the chosen storage.
+It must be formatted as "key1=foo, key2=bar" and will be converted into a dict.

-7.4 Online CI
+8.4 Online CI

-We use Travis for tests Dbbackup with a matrix of components' version: Several version of Django and several versions of Python including 2, 3 and PyPy.
+We use Travis which tests Dbbackup with a matrix of components' versions: Several versions of Django and several versions of Python including 2, 3 and PyPy.

-Code coverage is ensured with Coveralls and has not yet minimum coverage limit.
+Code coverage is ensured with Coveralls and the project has not yet reached a minimum coverage limit.